 Samuel was a priest, a prophet, and the last judge over Israel.
 Samuel’s life was at the intersection of two time points in Israel’s history: (1) when Israel was a theocracy and judges conveyed God’s will to the people and (2) when there was an earthly king over Israel.
 Samuel was about 65 years old when the leaders of Israel came to his home at Ramah.
-Israel’s leaders requested a king (1 Samuel 8:5 text note, New International Version Study Bible, 2002).
-Their reasons were 1) Samuel was old and his sons did not walk in his ways; e.g., Samuel’s sons’ perverted justice by accepting bribes; and 2) like other nations the Israelites wanted a king who would protect them and fight their battles for them.
+There, Israel’s leaders requested a king.
+Their reasons were 1) Samuel was old; 2) his sons did not walk in his ways; i.e, Samuel’s sons’ perverted justice by accepting bribes; and 3) like other nations the Israelites wanted a king who would protect them and fight their battles for them.

 - Take their sons to man and equip his chariots and horses, serve as warriors, make weapons of war, plow the kings ground, and reap the king’s harvest.